j-jakubowski/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 * training set accuracy of 0.999
 * validation set accuracy of 0.964
 * test set accuracy of 0.938

+Reducing batch size and learning rate in order to regularize the model actually didn't improve the validation accuracy.
+In 60 batches the model couldn't reach more than 96% accuracy on validation set.

 ### Testing how the Model works on New Images